aeon-technology/docs/content/Tutorials/MacroMol/useTEAMFF.md

 *Note that this model has a low density (0.4587), which can be displayed by clicking “Property” in the toolbar.
 We will compress this model to a density closer to the experimental value.*

-2. Open **TEAMFF/Assign** command.
+2. Click **TEAMFF/Assign** command.
 This dialog lists the database and force field selected (TEAM-General).
 The "Output" field lists the file name to be used for the output force field.
 Unselect Click OK to assign force field parameters.
 When the job is done, a force field table appears.
 Review and close the force field table.

 3. Select this model, open **Edit/Charge Group** to assign charge groups, and click Go to assign the charge groups automatically.
 Leave the "Cross bond charge" to be zero, click **Compute** command.
 When the job is completed, the dialog shows 505 charge groups (scroll the display area to view).
 The largest group contains 7 atoms, the smallest group contains 3 atoms, and all groups have a total charge of zero charge.
 Click **OK** to close ths dialog.